Welcome to BHNmath, an Ontario Secondary Mathematics resource centre for students, parents and teachers.

 - It’s pretty big and broad.
 I don’t need to count expectations and compare with the old curriculum to see that there’s a lot to be covered here.
 That being said, the ways in which many of the expectations can be addressed, such as through investigation using tools and technology, can definitely serve to lighten the load.

 - It could use a bit more reviewing.
 Remember when the elementary curriculum stated that the relationship between distance, speed and time can be represented by the equation s=dt or something like that?
 Well, I haven’t come across anything that disturbingly false yet, but I have run into a few questionable statements, such as one claiming that “the set of even numbers or the set of rational numbers cannot be counted.”
-Of course, I know what they’re trying to say when addressing infinity here, but the choice of wording conflicts with every introductory number theory text ever published!
+Of course, I know what they’re trying to say when addressing infinity here, but the choice of wording conflicts with every introductory real analysis text ever published!

 Scope and Sequence